OpenShift: History

 OpenShift was announced in May 2011 as proprietary technology and did not become open-source until May of 2012.
-Up until v3, the container technology and container orchestration technology used custom developed technologies.
+Up until v3, released in June 2015, the container technology and container orchestration technology used custom developed technologies.
 This changed in v3 with the adoption of Docker as the container technology, and Kubernetes as the container orchestration technology.
 The v4 product has many other architectural changes - a prominent one being a shift to using CRI-O, as the container runtime (and Podman for interacting with pods and containers), and Buildah as the container build tool, thus breaking the exclusive dependency on Docker.

 Architecture

 The main difference between OpenShift and vanilla Kubernetes is the concept of build-related artifacts.
 In OpenShift, such artifacts are considered first class Kubernetes resources upon which standard Kubernetes operations can apply.
 OpenShift's client program, "oc", offers a superset of the standard capabilities bundled in the mainline "kubectl" client program of Kubernetes.
 Using this client, one can directly interact with the build-related resources using sub-commands (such as "new-build" or "start-build").
 In addition to this, an OpenShift-native pod builds technology called Source-to-Image (S2I) is available out of the box, though this is slowly being phased out in favor of Tekton — which is a cloud native way of building and deploying to Kubernetes.
 For the OpenShift platform, this provides capabilities equivalent to what Jenkins can do.

 Some other differences when OpenShift is compared to Kubernetes: